 The major benefit is the online-only cost is significantly lower—no paper, no postage, no paid data entry team.
 But the response rate is also lower.
 In some places it was much, much lower.
-This is an issue when government leaders want a representative sample of their community.
+This is an issue when government leaders want survey results that represent their entire community.

 Now we recommend a hybrid approach: one postcard with the weblink, followed by one paper survey packet.

 “It’s the best of both worlds,” Arocha said.
 “It allows people to respond online, it lowers costs, it is more environmentally sustainable, because it is one packet instead of two, and it enhances equity for people who don't have internet access.”

 It’s important to note that the paper vs. online-only methodology question only applies when representation is the goal.
 There are plenty of online-only surveys that serve a valuable function.
 And plus, online often reaches more younger people, which has long been a challenge in the survey industry.

 At Polco, we encourage governments to form an online subscriber base, so organizations have a built-in pool of residents willing to offer feedback quickly.
 Digital methods also completely eliminate the need for a data entry team since answers are automatically collected online.

 But the survey industry isn't ready to move completely online just yet.
 Plus, using both provides more information to analyze.
 Polco’s goal is to compare both online and paper datasets to find out how disparate they are, and present clearer, more robust insights to local governments.